 First things first!
 Make sure you have connected your Twitch account to Guilded before proceeding.

 - We've provided some initial flows.
 You can edit and customize these to suit your preferences

-- If you want others in your server to be announced when they go live, click the edit button on the flow and click Edit on the trigger flow Twitch stream online, they must have their Twitch account connected to Guilded
+- If you want to announce that other members of your server have gone Live on Twitch, click the edit button on the flow and click Edit on the trigger flow Twitch stream online, they must have their Twitch account connected to Guilded

 - Under Trigger details, set which members or roles can trigger this flow.
 By default, this field will be Any member or role.
 We will allow anybody with the @Streamers role to trigger this flow for this example.
 Then, click Next.

 - Note: Only users who have linked their Twitch accounts can trigger this flow.

 - Under Actions, click Add, then select Send a custom chat message.

 - First, select the chat channel where your custom message will go.

 - Write your message.
 For Templating options, simply type $ in the message field.

 - Finally, decide: should the user get a notification, or would a private message be better?